 It’s simple, just read one of Sachin’s posts, and you won’t stop.
 He has an incredible “product sense” tackled after years creating awesome products for the masses.

 - How to Be a Great Product Leader

 - The Art of Decision Making as a Product Manager

 - The Best Product Managers Fall in Love With a Problem

 - A Lean Alternative to a Business Plan: Documenting Your Product/Market Fit Hypotheses

 So, again: This is my personal list, so if you don’t agree with me, share you own list in a response to this post, I will be more than glad to share it.
-If you agree with me, with a simple click in the Recommend button, I will be more than pleased.
+If you agree with me, just share the article.

 Thanks for reading.